Tamilakam: Economy

 The economy of the ancient Tamil country (Sangam era: 600 BCE – 300 CE) describes the ancient economy of a region in southern India that mostly covers the present-day states of Tamil Nadu and Kerala.
 The main economic activities were agriculture, weaving, pearl fishery, manufacturing and construction.
 Paddy was the most important crop; it was the staple cereal and served as a medium of exchange for inland trade.
 Pepper, sugarcane, millets, and various other cereals were other commonly grown crops.
-Madurai and Urayur were important centers for the textile industry; Korkai was the center of the pearl trade.
+Madurai and Urayur were important centres for the textile industry; Korkai was the centre of the pearl trade.
 Industrial activity flourished.

 Agriculture

 During the Sangam age, 700 BCE – 100 CE, agriculture was the main vocation of the Tamil.
 It was considered a necessity for life, and hence was treated as the foremost among all occupations.
 The farmers or the Ulavar were placed right at the top of the social classification.
 As they were the producers of food grains, they lived with self-respect.
 Agriculture during the early stages of Sangam period was primitive, but it progressively got more efficient with improvements in irrigation, ploughing, manuring, storage and distribution.

 The ancient Tamils were aware of the different varieties of soil, the kinds of crops that can be grown on them and the various irrigation schemes suitable for a given region.
 These were also in Madras, Thanjore (now as Chennai, Thanjavur respectively).